 Human-Computer Interaction (HCI) research investigates how humans engage with computing, addressing concerns such as usability, accessibility, user experience, and much more.
 As computing has reached out into virtually every domain of human life, our interactions with computers increasingly mediate our relationships with the world, our work, each other, and ourselves.
-Luddy boasts a large and interdisciplinary collection of HCI researchers, who are internationally recognized for their contributions to the field.See faculty in hci at Luddy
+Luddy's large interdisciplinary group of HCI researchers is internationally recognized for its contributions to the field.See faculty in HCI at Luddy

 How humans engage with computing

 HCI/d investigates stakeholders and emerging technologies to envision, propose, and prototype systems and services that reframe possibilities and intervene upon societal concerns.

 Critical and humanistic HCI

 Critical and humanistic HCI uses literary theory, feminism, philosophical ethics, aesthetics and more to challenge and extend HCI's agendas concerning experience, empowerment, and democracy.